aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Precision
      - Any peak with a precision above this level is discarded, i.e. not very good precision.

-   * - Local background
+   * - Precision method
-     - Use the local fitted background in the precision calculation.
-The default is to use the global background estimate for the frame.
+     - The method used to compute the precision.

    * - Drift angle
      - Set the maximum angle that a doublet centre can be away from the vector defining the assymetry in the single fit residuals.
 The angle criteria is only applied if the doublet centre has shifted beyond the configured shift factor for filtering a single spot (i.e. if the doublet centre is far from the original fitted position it must be in the correct direction given the fit residuals).